matisojka/docs.podigee.com/README.md

 ### Non-technical

-Contact us at [hello@podigee.com](mailto:hello@podigee.com "hello@podigee.com") if you'd like to help but are not a technical person (which is totally fine btw :).
+Contact us at [hello@podigee.com](mailto:hello@podigee.com "hello@podigee.com") if you'd like to help but are not a technical person.
 We'll help you get started!

 ### Technical